holochain/benchmarks/README.md

 ## Conclusions

-pricing

-value

-We are promising to be able to compute for 1/10,000 the cost on Ethereum, but realistically this should be an easy target.
-And we expect autonomous market pricing to end up closer to 1/100k or even 1/1m the cost of Ethereum, with Holo hosts still able to make good money at those rates.
+We are promising that Holo apps will be able to compute for 1/10,000 the cost of doing so on Ethereum.
+The benchmarks show this to be an easy target such that expect independent market pricing to end up closer to 1/100k or even 1/1m the cost of Ethereum.
+Holo hosts will still make a good return on their hardware investment even at those rates.

 ### TL;DR;
 - 1 Euro buys you 10,000 Holo Tokens.
 - 1 Holo Token buys you 1 Euro's worth of Ethereum computing on Holo.
+- This price is high enough for hosts to charge less which should create early value increase in the currency and then stable value once a price equilibrium is reached.